ProfessionalDevelopers/TR-CVC/README.md

 # Features:
 - Simple 16-step sequencer: press space to toggle a step, and on bass and piano lines, repeat it to choose a different note.
-- Bad approxmiations of classic roland 808 and 909 sounds: Bass Drum, Snare, Low- Mid- and High-Toms, Clap, Cowbell, Hihat and Open Hihat
+- Bad approxmiations of classic roland 808 and 909 sounds: Bass Drum, Snare, Low- Mid- and High-Toms, Clap, Cowbell, Hihat and Open Hihat, all done in code, no samples.
 - A simplistic bassline sequencer allowing octave jumps of a square wav
 - Configurable highpass filter for the bass sequence
 - A ...piano(?) sound.
 Another sound.
-- Swing (currently broken)
+- ~Swing~ (currently broken)
 - Per-channel mute and un-mutes
 - Change kits while playing
-- Pre-set mixer levels (in code)
+- Configurable per-instrument mixer levels per
-- Automatic save and restore of sequences
+- Automatic saving and restoration of sequences